 That saving relief came because when the temps get and stay cool, mosquitoes cannot fly, and the adults die off, but not before the females lay a final batch of eggs in water that will overwinter in a sort of of deep sleep before hatching and releasing a new generation when warm temps arrive.

-But in 1793 in Philadelphia, starting in August, and until those frosts of October, yellow fever took the lives of 5,000 Philadelphia residents, which was 10 percent of the population of the city.
+Still, starting in August, and until those frosts of October, yellow fever took the lives of 5,000 Philadelphia residents, which was 10 percent of the population of the city.

 No one knew that mosquitoes were the sickness spreaders.
 It was thought that the disease was communicable between humans.